 Takayasu’s arteritis is most commonly diagnosed in young Asian women near or under the age of 30.
 The condition also goes by several other names including:

 - Pulseless disease (because of an inability to find a pulse in the extremities due to blood vessel narrowing).

 Early symptoms of Takayasu’s arteritits include:

 However, Takayasu’s arteritits is usually not diagnosed until more severe symptoms occur.
 These later symptoms depend on which part of the arteries are affected and may include:

-- Muscle weakness and pain during arm and legs movement
+- Muscle weakness and pain during arm and leg movement.

-- A bruits, a “whooshing” sound, is heard through a stethoscope, in the subclavian artery or the aorta
+- A bruit, or a “whooshing” sound, which can be heard through a stethoscope, in the subclavian artery or the aorta.

 Treatment focuses on decreasing inflammation and controlling blood pressure through medication.
 Treatment with medication alone is effective in nearly 80 percent of Takayasu’s arteritis patients.
 If the patient has suffered significant damage or narrowing in a particular artery, an endovascular or surgical repair may be necessary to restore proper function to the affected limb or organ.

 Narrowed or occluded arteries caused by Takayasu’s arteritis may be treated using angioplasty and stenting.
 This procedure involves placement of a catheter in an artery of the groin through a small opening in the skin.
 A balloon is then pushed through to the affected part of the artery where it is opened, pushing apart the artery wall.
 A tube-like stent is then placed to keep the artery open and blood flowing freely.
 Patients usually remain in the hospital overnight and can usually resume normal activities soon thereafter.

 Open surgical repair of a severely damaged artery often involves taking a graft from a healthy vessel.